DataDog/datadog-lambda-java/README.md

 ### DD_ENHANCED_METRICS

-*Always assume TRUE: Confirm with Stephen*

 If you set the value of this variable to "true" then the Lambda layer will increment a Lambda integration metric called `aws.lambda.enhanced.invocations` with each invocation and `aws.lambda.enhanced.errors` if the invocation results in an error.
 These metrics are tagged with the function name, region, account, runtime, memorysize, and `cold_start:true|false`.

 ### DD_LOGS_INJECTION

-*Always assume TRUE: Confirm with Stephen*
+*Always assume TRUE: Confirm with Tian*

 To connect logs and traces, set the environment variable `DD_LOGS_INJECTION` to `true` if `console` is used for logging.
 For other logging libraries, see instructions for [automatic](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/?tab=nodejs#automatic-trace-id-injection) and [manual](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/?tab=nodejs#manual-trace-id-injection) trace id injection.